cisco-open/ResponsibleAI/docs/RaiModule/RAI in Responsible AI.rst

  - RAI practices and adheres to well-defined ethical guidelines regarding fundamental values, including individual rights, privacy, non-discrimination, and non-manipulation.
  - RAI places a fundamental importance on ethical considerations in determining legitimate and illegitimate uses of AI.
- - RAI encodes the belief that integrity and ethical behavior are fundamental to a succesful AI applications.
+ - RAI encodes the belief that integrity and ethical behavior are fundamental to succesful AI applications.
  - RAI helps users to dramatically improve their operations and products for the betterment of humankind.